aybabtme/flatjson/README.md

 ## What is flat JSON?

-Flat JSON is a subset of JSON where the only support types are objects containing strings, numbers, booleans or null values.
+Flat JSON is a subset of JSON where the only supported types are objects containing strings, numbers, booleans or null values.
 There can't be nested objects or arrays.
 The root element must be an object.